Haowen-Zhong/Haowen-Zhong.github.io/index.md

 ### Hierarchical Bayesian Inference
    - Jointly modeling the CBC foreground and a SGWB with a cosmological origin
    - Test general relativity (GR)
    - Using SGWB to infer more physical parameters.
-E.g. other polarizations in non-GR theories, $H_0, \Lambda_0,...$ etc
+E.g. other polarizations in non-GR theories, Hubble constants etc

 ### Machine Learning & Simulation-Based Inference (SBI)
    - Using a likelihood-free method to infer physical parameters